Sonneratia caseolaris

-The fruit of this tree is the subject of a legend of Maldivian folklore, Kulhlhavah Falhu Rani.
+The fruit of this tree is the subject of a legend of Maldivian folklore, Kulhlhavah Falu Rani.
 Kuhlhavah (ކުއްޅަވައް) is the Dhivehi name for the mangrove apple (Sonneratia caseolaris).

 The tree is associated with congregating fireflies throughout southeast Asia and is the food source of moth and other insects.

 Uses

 The leaves and the fruit are edible and appreciated as food in certain areas, such as Maldives.
-In Sri Lanka, where the fruit is known as kirala gédi (කිරල ගෙඩි) in Sinhala, the pulp of the fruit is mixed with coconut milk extract and made into a milk shake.
+In Sri Lanka, where the fruit is known as kirala gédi (කිරල ගෙඩි) in Sinhala or Kārk koṭṭaikaḷ (கார்க் கொட்டைகள்) in Tamil, the pulp of the fruit is mixed with coconut milk extract and made into a milk shake.
 Many tourist resorts situated in the South of Sri Lanka where the trees grow abundantly alongside rivers, offer fresh fruit drinks made from the fruit.

 In the Maldives the fruits are used as a refreshing drink and also eaten with scraped coconut & sugar.

 The tree is also sometimes known as cork tree, because fishermen in some areas make fishing net floats by shaping the pneumatophores into small floats.